Panthers fumble away Senior Day to Boston College, 26-19 - The Pitt News

 Email This Story

-Entering Pitt football’s regular-season finale against Boston College at Heinz Field Saturday afternoon, both teams had high sources of motivation.
-For the Panthers, it would be the seniors’ final home game in blue and gold.
-The 5-6 Eagles, meanwhile, desperately needed one last win to become bowl eligible.
+Entering the 2019 regular season finale on Saturday afternoon, both the Eagles and Panthers had significant sources of motivation.
+For the Panthers, a win on senior night would keep their hope of a nine-win season alive and propel them into one of the ACC’s top-tier bowl games, while the Eagles desperately needed one last win to become bowl eligible.

-The desire for bowl eligibility won out in the end, as Boston College junior tailback AJ Dillon ran like a man possessed while leading his Eagles (6-6 overall, 4-4 ACC) to a 26-19 victory over the stunned hometown Panthers (7-5 overall, 4-4 ACC).
+The desire for bowl eligibility won out in the end, as Boston College junior tailback AJ Dillon ran like a man possessed to lead his Eagles (6-6 overall, 4-4 ACC) to a 26-19 victory over the stunned hometown Panthers (7-5 overall, 4-4 ACC).

+Panthers head coach Pat Narduzzi expressed his frustration about his team’s sloppy play and the lack of desire they showed.

-“No question we’re frustrated,” head coach Pat Narduzzi said.
+“No question we’re frustrated,” Narduzzi said.
 “I don’t think we’re playing our best.
 We should be better than what we are right now … I mean, BC came in, they’re hungry, trying to get a bowl game themselves.
 They played better than we did.
 We didn’t execute.”

-Granted, Grosel only had to drop back 19 times and complete nine passes, as Dillon carried his team to victory almost single-handedly.
-He carried the ball 32 times for 178 yards, 11 more than Pitt allowed to any previous opponent this season, and one touchdown.
+Granted, Grosel only had to drop back 19 times and complete nine passes, as Dillon carried the Eagles to victory almost single-handedly.
+He carried the ball 32 times for 178 yards — 11 more than Pitt allowed to any previous opponent this season — and one touchdown.

 The Panthers simply had no answer for the 6-foot, 250-pound Dillon.
-This was evident when the Eagles were up seven and needing to milk clock with 5:26 remaining.
-They simply handed Dillon the ball eight straight times and let him do the rest — he routinely picked up chunks of yardage while carrying Pitt defenders on his back.
+This was most evident when the Eagles were up seven and needing to milk the clock with 5:26 remaining.
+They simply handed Dillon the ball eight straight times and let him do the rest.
+He routinely picked up chunks of yardage while carrying Pitt defenders on his back.

-The Panthers, in addition to their inability to stop Dillon, were done in by the same issue that has plagued them all season — turnovers.
-They gave the ball over four times, including a red-zone interception from junior quarterback Kenny Pickett and three fumbles.
+The Panthers, in addition to their inability to stop Dillon, were done in by the same issues that has plagued them all season — turnovers.
+They gave the ball over four times, including a red zone interception from junior quarterback Kenny Pickett and three fumbles.

 “We gave them 12 points off of four turnovers,” Narduzzi said.
 “Very well could have been 28 … I feel bad for those seniors going out and playing like that.”